AdrienTorris/awesome-blazor/README.md

 ## E-Books
 * [Blazor for ASP.NET Web Forms developers](https://dotnet.microsoft.com/learn/aspnet/architecture#blazor-for-web-forms-devs-ebook-swim) - Blazor for ASP.NET Web Forms developers, a free e-book from Microsoft.
+* [Using CSLA 5: Blazor and WebAssembly](https://store.lhotka.net/using-csla-5-blazor-and-webassembly) - This book covers the new Blazor UI framework, including how to create server-side and client-side WebAssembly projects, how to implement authentication and authorization, and how to use data binding.
+It then covers how CSLA .NET supports Blazor, including walking through a complete sample app.
 * [An Introduction to Building Applications with Blazor](https://www.amazon.com/Introduction-Building-Applications-Blazor-applications-ebook/dp/B07WPQTT6H) - August 24, 2019 - An Introduction to Building Applications with Blazor: How to get started creating applications using this exciting easy to use Microsoft C# framework
 * [Archives](https://github.com/AdrienTorris/awesome-blazor/tree/master/Archives) - [2018](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2018.md#e-books).